Zebiano/Zebiano/README.md

 **Glad to have you on board!** Here's some info about me:

-- 🔭 I'm currently updating the [AFK-daily script](https://github.com/zebscripts/AFK-Daily) for AFK Arena (mobile game) daily, as well as maintaining [Labeler](https://github.com/Zebiano/Labeler) and [Voyager](https://github.com/LabPath/Voyager) up to date and running.
+- 🔭 I'm currently maintaining [Labeler](https://github.com/Zebiano/Labeler) and [Voyager](https://github.com/LabPath/Voyager) up to date and running.
 - 🌱 I'm mainly a NodeJS back-end developer who loves creating APIs and anything that is related to JavaScript.
 I also like to automate any repetitive task in my life and have a special interest in AI.
 - ⚙️ I mostly work with `.js`, `.sh` and `.md`.
 - 💬 Contact me through [Discord](http://discordapp.com/users/241655863616471041) under `Zebiano#2989`!
 Ask me anything, I promise I'll always answer honestly.